 I think you would need to hire an attorney in the state where grandmother was taken.
 You may consider with that lawyer and one in your state in having a guardianship set up naming you as guardian of the estate and person of grandmother to have her situated in a facility that will be especially...Read more »

 When I arrived for his discharge, I found Dad in bed alone in his room complaining of horrible R hip pain.
 When I tried to have him sit, then stand to get in a wheelchair to leave, he was completely unable & began to shake & scream in pain.
-At this point it was obvious he had a severe injury.
-So,...
+At this point it was obvious he had a severe...
 Read more »

 My most sincere apologies that you and your family have to go through this, as it certainly could be considered a case of neglect.
 That said, it is a very fact specific determination, and is dependent on notice the nursing home had, the nature of the fall, as well as whether or not it exercised...Read more »

 My mom born 1925.
 Her mom, my grama hand made a baptism gown for her, then my uncle wore it in 1928.
 After that, it was borrowed by other family, but always returned to my grandmother, who an eye on it.
-Gram died in '85, left the gown to my mom, Our children were born in '88, '91, & 96 and they all...
+Gram died in '85, left the gown to my mom, Our children were born in '88, '91,...
 Read more »

 We heirs at law do not wish to pursue malfeasance by attorney or estranged Aunt (age 87) , but would rather "confidentially" like to appoint a third party to pursue the issues with the court / judge etc. in order to close the existing extended probate case.

 You don't get to "confidentially" pursue the issues with the court.
 If you think there's a problem, hire an attorney.
 It is also not clear how you are an "heir at law."
 Was your estranged aunt married to the deceased uncle?
-Did your uncle have descendants who survived him?
-If the answer to either...Read more »
+Did your uncle have descendants who survived...Read more »